vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 This spec covers the necessary features to ensure this works smoothly.

 # Relevant network parameters
 - `markets_freeze_date` sets the date before which all markets are expected to settle and after which no deposits or trading / governance transactions will be accepted.
-This can be +infnity or another way of indicating "never".
+This can be +infinity or another way of indicating "never".
 - `chain_end_of_life_date` This must be `> markets_freeze_date`.
 At this time the chain will be shutdown.
 - `time_elapsed_between_checkpoints` sets the time elapsed between checkpoints